NordicSemiconductor/IOS-nRF-Mesh-Library/nRFMeshProvision/Documentation.docc/nRFMeshProvision.md

 > Important: Implementing ADV Bearer on iOS is not possible due to API limitations.
-  The library is using GATT Proxy protocol, specified in the Bluetooth Mesh Profile 1.0.1, and requires a Node with Proxy functionality to relay messages to the mesh network.
+  The library is using GATT Proxy protocol, specified in the Bluetooth Mesh Profile 1.0.1, and requires a Node with GATT Proxy functionality to relay messages to the mesh network.

 ## Usage

 The ``MeshNetworkManager`` is the main entry point for interacting with the mesh network.
-Use it to create, load or import a Bluetooth mesh network and send messages.
+It can be used to create, load or import a Bluetooth mesh network configuration and send and receive messages.

 The snippet below demostrates how to start.